dgimenom/dgimenom/README.md

 - 👋 Hi, I’m @dgimenom
-- 👀 I’m interested in new technologies, videogames and multimedia experiences
+- 👀 I’m interested in new technologies, videogames and multimedia experiences.
-- 🌱 I’m currently learning Angular, TailwindCSS and React
+- 🌱 I’m currently learning React, TailwindCSS, Cypress and so many others along the way...

 <!---
 - 💞️ I’m looking to collaborate on ...